openedx/open-edx-proposals/oeps/oep-0042-arch-authentication.rst

 Context
 =======

 Authentication in the Open edX platform has historically been complicated and inconsistent.
-A variety of efforts have been accomplished to attempt to simplify, consolidate, and standardize the methods of authentication and authorization used.
+A variety of efforts have been accomplished to attempt to simplify, consolidate, and standardize the methods of authentication used.

 There has not yet existed a single reference for the variety of decisions made, as well as an index to documentation related to authentication.
 This OEP attempts to rectify that by being an ongoing source of truth.